Disney Junior (Southeast Asia)

-Disney Junior was a Southeast Asian preschool pay television channel owned by the Walt Disney Company Southeast Asia that was active from 2 April 2004 to 31 December 2021.
-Aimed mainly at children between ages 2 to 7 years old, its programming consisted of original first-run television series and theatrically released and made-for-DVD movies, as well as other select third-party programming; some of which originally having aired on PBS Kids in the United States.
+Disney Junior was a Southeast Asian preschool pay television channel owned by the Walt Disney Company Southeast Asia that was broadcast from 2 April 2004 to 31 December 2021.
+Aimed mainly at children between ages 2 to 7 years old, its programming consisted of original first-run television series and films (either theatrically or home video released, or made-for-television), as well as other select third-party programming.

-Launched in 2004 as Playhouse Disney, Disney Junior also lent its name to an early morning program block seen on sister channel Disney Channel, where it was branded as Disney Junior on Disney Channel until 31 July 2018.
-The channel itself ceased operations at the end of 2021 due to the launch of Disney+ in the region.
+Launched in 2004 as Playhouse Disney, Disney Junior also served as an early morning program block seen on Disney Channel, where it was branded as Disney Junior on Disney Channel until 31 July 2018.
+The channel closed in 2021, due to the launch of Disney+ in the region.

 History

 Launch

-The Asian version of Playhouse Disney started in 2000 as a block on Disney Channel, with plans for the standalone channel on the cards since October 2002.
-It later launched as a channel for Hong Kong and Indonesia on 2 April 2004, with the aim of reaching more territories (in South East Asia and Korea) in due course.
+The Asian version of Playhouse Disney started in 2 July 2001, as a block on Disney Channel, with plans for the standalone channel beginning in October 2002.
+It was launched as a channel for Hong Kong and Indonesia on 2 April 2004, with an aim of reaching more territories in South East Asia and Korea.
 From 2004 to 2005, it expanded in several Southeast Asian countries.
-Singapore became the third country to receive the channel, launching on StarHub TVon 15 May 2004.
-It was followed by Korea in June 2004, Malaysia in early July 2004, Brunei in late August, in tandem with Disney Channel, on Kristal-Astro, Cambodia in June 2005, in tandem with Disney Channel, Vietnam in December 2005, also in tandem with Disney Channel, on Hanoi Cable and Ho Chi Minh Cable, entirely in English without Vietnamese dubbing, in a market that at the time had an under-14 population of 24 million and the Philippines in the same month, with a separate feed.
-At the time, it was the first - and only - preschool-oriented television network in Southeast Asia.
+Singapore became the third country to receive the channel, launching on StarHub TV on 15 May 2004.
+It was followed by Korea in June 2004, Malaysia in early July 2004, Brunei in late August, alongside Disney Channel, on Kristal-Astro, Cambodia in June 2005, along with Disney Channel, Vietnam in May 2005, also with Disney Channel, on Hanoi Cable and Ho Chi Minh Cable, entirely in English without Vietnamese dubbing, in a market that at the time had an under-14 population of 24 million; and the Philippines in December 2005, with a separate feed.
+It was the first preschool-oriented television channel in Southeast Asia, with Nick Jr. and Cartoonito launching years later.

-On 11 July 2011, Playhouse Disney later rebranded as Disney Junior.
+On 11 July 2011, Playhouse Disney was rebranded as Disney Junior.

 Due to increasing localization of the Indian feeds of Disney Channel and Disney XD, they were banned from broadcasting in Bangladesh in 2013.
-Later, in 2016, the Southeast Asian feeds of the Disney channels, including Disney Junior Asia, became available on certain cable operators in Bangladesh.
+However, in 2016, the Southeast Asian feeds of the Disney channels, including Disney Junior Asia, became available on certain cable operators in Bangladesh.